 The consortium consists of Aalto University and 21 companies from the construction sector: A-Insinöörit, Amplit, Consolis Parma, Fira, Fluent Progress, Granlund, Haahtela, Jatke, Lujatalo, Peab, Pohjola Rakennus, Ramboll, Ramirent, Rejlers, Skanska, SRV, Stark, Tocoman, Trimble, Vastuu Group ja YIT.

 The Building 2030 project is open by nature and welcomes all organisations interested in the development of the construction sector.

 Five central themes

-The project focuses on three important global trends: the digital revolution, rapid urbanisation and climate change.
+The consortium focuses on three important global trends: the digital revolution, rapid urbanisation and climate change.
 The construction sector can prepare for these trends by increasing ecological and industrial construction and by better utilising the planning and production data of construction projects.
 Other important trends identified include globalisation and the aging population.

 The core of the Building 2030 vision is built around five themes:

 In 2030, construction companies are seen as highly reliable partners.
 The construction process is transparent and understandable to all parties and end products are of high quality and finished on time and on budget.
 Construction is predictable – surprising or unforeseen cost overruns and delays are avoided.